Cpcarino22/sportingbet_datascientest_project/edited Readme.md

 .The bet365 odds for the winner of the match can help in predicting the outcome of the match.
 These odds are based on various factors such as a player's current form, head-to-head records, and other relevant factors, which reflect the perceived probability of a player winning the match.

 .If a player has high odds of winning, it means that they are expected to perform well and have a better chance of winning the match.
 Conversely, if a player has low odds of winning, it means that they are not expected to perform as well and have a lower chance of winning the match.

-By combining the bet365 odds with other relevant variables like current form, head-to-head records, and injuries, you can potentially make a more informed prediction of the outcome of the match.
+.By combining the bet365 odds with other relevant variables like current form, head-to-head records, and injuries, you can potentially make a more informed prediction of the outcome of the match.
 However, it's important to keep in mind that these odds are not always 100% accurate and it's always wise to use multiple sources of information and analysis to make an informed decision.

 # Target Variable
 The researchers created a new column (named target) to label the Win or Loss outcome of a player, with a value of 1 indicating a win and 0 indicating a loss.